ppkantorski/RetroSync/README.md

 https://www.icloud.com/shortcuts/ad522b16a20a474c87f7a768fb278f7d

 **sidenote:** If any of the folders on these Shortcuts are broken for some reason, just edit the Shortcut and point them to the correct directories.

+## Installation (for just Python usage)
+1. You will need to have Hakchi CE installed on your SNES classic with wpa configured along with a OTG + WIFI dongle.
+2. Add the local IP for the SNES classic to `config.json` along with the retroarch folder on your computer you want to sync.
+3. To use the script enter `python3 /path/to/script/retro_sync.py` on the Command-Line.
+4. You can also use the `deploy.zsh` script to launch retro_sync in the background via Screen GNU.
+To reattach to the process, type `screen -r retro_sync`.
+To detatch, press `CTRL+A, CTRL+D`.

+sidenote: Python script should be compatible with Windows and Linux.